dummycode/w2g_playground/README.md

-# Ware2Go Playground Vuzix Glasses Application
+# Ware2Go Vuzix Playground Application

 Copyright Henry Harris.
 Not for external use. mail@henryharr.is